-Camping & mobile home holidays in Europe
+Camping & mobile home holidays in Europe.

-We have holidays in Austria, Croatia, Corsica, France, Germany, Holland, Italy, Spain, and Yurt camping holidays in France as well as a couple of other countries.
+We have campsite holidays in Austria, Croatia, Corsica, France, Germany, Holland, Italy, Spain, and Yurt camping holidays in France as well as a couple of other countries.

 Wherever you travel with our partner companies you can be assured that all the accommodation is first class, the tent and mobile home pitches are neat, well tended and include car parking, loungers as well as outside tables and chairs.

 We only represent UK based camping holiday companies who operate in Europe because they supply just what Brit holidaymakers want: 220/240 volt electrics so you can take your personal hairdryer etc without the need for any adaptors, proper tea & coffee cups rather than the tiny ones supplied by non UK based holiday companies and full inventories of everything you will need, including proper beds, for a wonderful holiday.

 What we and our partner companies offer is a home from home experience.

 If it’s tent camping you want then most if not all the major camping companies hire fully equipped tents – and fully equipped means proper beds, cooker, fridge, utensils.
 You need to contact the relevant company to see whether they supply bedding.
 Pristine clean shower and toilet blocks are always near to the tent areas.

 For a somewhat more restful holiday – more expensive than tent camping – you will be more comfortable in one of the many different types of mobile home with proper beds, shower, toilet and fully fitted kitchen.